docker/docs/compose/install/compose-plugin.md

 * __Using the automated convenience scripts__ (for testing and development environments).
 These scripts install Docker Engine and Docker CLI with the Compose plugin.
-For this route, go to the [Docker Engine install](../../../engine/install/){:target="_blank" rel="noopener" class="_"} page and follow the provided instructions. _After Desktop for Linux this is the recommended route._
+For this route, go to the [Docker Engine install](../../../engine/install/){:target="_blank" rel="noopener" class="_"} page and follow the provided instructions. _After installing Desktop for Linux, this is the recommended route._

 * __Setting up Docker's repository__ and using it to install Docker CLI Compose plugin.
-See the [Install using the repository](#install-using-the-repository) section in this page. _This is the second best route._
+See the [Install using the repository](#install-using-the-repository) section on this page. _This is the second best route._

-* __Installing the Docker CLI Compose plugin binary manually__.
-See the [Install the plugin manually](#install-the-plugin-manually) section in this page. _Note that this option requires you to manage upgrades manually as well._
+* __Installing the Docker CLI Compose plugin manually__.
+See the [Install the plugin manually](#install-the-plugin-manually) section on this page. _Note that this option requires you to manage upgrades manually as well._

 ### Install using the repository